 South Cornwall · PL23

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Fowey, that work is shaped by the place itself — Fowey is a deep-water harbour town on the river of the same name, with a literary heritage tied to Daphne du Maurier and one of Cornwall's strongest period property markets, with a building stock that leans toward medieval and Georgian merchants' houses and Victorian villas.
+Working in Fowey means starting from the PL23 context — Fowey is a deep-water harbour town on the river of the same name, with a literary heritage tied to Daphne du Maurier and one of Cornwall's strongest period property markets, with a building stock that leans toward modern conversions of warehouses and lofts and Victorian villas.

 Local context